ivan-developer-01/probable-adventure/README.md

 And you have to save your token somewhere if you plan to use it in further.

 Then you can make some changes into the project, do necessary things.
-Then do `git push`, enter your email, press Enter and finally paste the token you copied.
+Then do `git push`, enter your GitHub username, press Enter and finally paste the token you copied (and if you don't understand it you have to press Enter after all).

 **Bingo**, now you understand how to commit properly.